Effective Gamification in the Workplace

 - Bunchball – Harness the power of science and data-driven feedback to engage your customers, employees, and partners to do more within the systems that matter to your business.

 - OfficeVibe – employee engagement software.

 So, how are you using gamification in your organisation and what is the future of gamification?

-Carolyn Lewis is a Managing Director of eLearning Marketplace Ltd. For many years she has also worked as a work based learning consultant specialising in the application of information and learning technologies.
-Carolyn spent over 20 years’ in the FE and Skills and Learning and Development sectors where she combined her experience of the...
+Carolyn Lewis is a Head of Business Development at eLearning Marketplace and Core Learning Services.
+For many years she worked as a work based learning consultant specialising in the application of information and learning technologies.
+Carolyn spent over 20 years’ in the FE and Skills and Learning and Development sectors where she combined her...